KLYN74R/Savitar/README.md

 ## <b>Improvements</b>

 Definitely it's initial solution and simplest proposed software for lightning fast finalization.
 In 2 files we insert apppropiate minimal logic.
 You can write your own realizations using Rust, C++ and so on.
-Moreover, soon it will be possible to build <b><i>KLY infrastructure</i></b> and using deep configs tree on workflows - create super-parallel solutions, scale, use <code>spooky action</code> and so on.
+Moreover, soon it will be possible to build <b><i>KLY infrastructure</i></b> and using deep configs tree on workflows - create super-parallel solutions, scale and so on.